ComputationalMathPhysics/rmq-classic-ha-kubernetes/README.md

 What is Replicated?
 All data/state required for the operation of a RabbitMQ broker is replicated across all nodes except the message queues, which by default reside on one node, though they are visible and reachable from all nodes.
-There aare 2 ways to replicate queues across nodes in a cluster (1) classic mirroring - this example uses classic mirroring (2) quorum queues
+There aare 2 ways to replicate queues across nodes in a cluster (1) classic queue mirroring - this example uses classic queue mirroring (2) quorum queues

 # Nodes to Nodes authentication : the Erlang Cookie